-Bengal Guv 'stunned' as TMC MP claims arrests in Narada case made at his behest | Politics
+Bengal guv 'stunned' as TMC MP claims arrests in Narada case made at his behest | Politics

 - India

-Dhankhar, on his part, said he was stunned to have heard such an allegation, but stressed that he would leave the matter to the discretion of the people of Bengal.
+Dhankhar, without countering the allegation, said he would leave the matter to the discretion of Bengal people.

+The governor had on May 7 sanctioned prosecution of ministers Firhad Hakim, Subrata Mukherjee, TMC MLA Madan Mitra and former Kolkata mayor Sovan Chatterjee on a request by the CBI, which is probing the sting operation that had purportedly caught on camera politicians accepting bribes.

 ''I know about the constitutional provision that says no criminal proceeding can be initiated against the governor, but I will request each and everyone to lodge police complaints in areas where the governor is found provoking crimes, violence and religious divide,'' Banerjee said.